Cold, flu, or hay fever. What do you have?

 Virus | COLD

 A cold, also known as a common cold or head cold is a real annoyance, but fortunately it doesn’t last too long.
 Most people recover from a common cold within 7-10 days.
-If you’re suddenly experiencing a sore throat, a runny or stuffy nose, sneezing, and nasal congestion, it’s likely that you’re just experiencing a cold.
+If you’re experiencing a sore throat, a runny or stuffy nose, sneezing, and nasal congestion, it’s likely that you’re just experiencing a cold.
 Healthy adults can expect to catch a cold two to three times a year, with young children experiencing them far more often.

 Virus | FLU